xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures23.md

 #### AQL queries throw less exceptions

-In previous versions of ArangoDB, AQL queries aborted with an exception in many situations and threw a runtime exception.
+In previous versions of AvocadoDB, AQL queries aborted with an exception in many situations and threw a runtime exception.
 For example, exceptions were thrown when trying to find a value using the `IN` operator in a non-array element, when trying to use non-boolean values with the logical operands `&&` or `||` or `!`, when using